srid/srid/content/Thoughts/Cynical non-pioneers.md

 ## Cynicism of non-pioneers ...

-One of the things that prevents people from adopting a new idea is cynicism or doubt.
+A non-pioneer is merely someone that is not a pioneer (in whatever field/ idea).
+A *cynical* non-pioneer is one that obdurately resists that new thing using spurious reasons that is motivated by a cynical outlook.
+One of the things that prevents people from adopting a new idea in general is cynicism or doubt.
 How does it manifest in various domains?

 ### ... in tech